smbct/smbct.github.io/series/x86_64_assembly/pt7.markdown

 #### Computation of the next iteration `x` and `y`

 We can now write the code to compute the values of `x` and `y` for the next iteration of the convergence test.
-We will follow the pseudocode with 3 different steps : the computation of a temporary value `xtemp`, then the computation of the next y value and finally the computation of the new `x` value.
+We will follow the pseudocode with 3 different steps : the computation of a temporary value `xtemp`, then the computation of the next `y` value and finally the computation of the new `x` value.

-For the first step, we use simultaneously the two vector registers `xmm0` and `xmm1` in order to compute `x*x` and `y*y` without needing additional memory space.
+For the first step, we use simultaneously the two vector registers `xmm0` and `xmm1` in order to compute `x*x` and `y*y` without needing additional memory space :
-For the arithmetic and moving operations, the `sd` versions of the instructions are used as we manipulate double precision values :

 <div class="code_frame"> x86 assembly | next iteration computation </div>
 {% highlight nasm linenos %}